Background & Food Recovery Hierarchy

 Food Recovery Hierarchy

-According to the U.S. Food Recovery Hierarchy chart, reducing the amount of food wasted is always priority one.
+According to the U.S. Food Recovery Hierarchy chart, reducing the amount of food wasted is the most preferred method to managing food waste.
 ReWorks follows this food recovery hierarchy and supports methods and projects that prevent food waste.

 How Do I Generate Less Food Waste?